 where $\bar{C}_k$ for $k=1,2,3,4$ are defined in Theorem~\ref{Thm:ErrSamCovDis}.
-Thus, by letting the last two terms in the last line of the above equation all to be $\iota/2$, we then have \eqref{eq:ErrCovDis}.
-This way, the rest of the proof will focus on proving \eqref{eq:ErrCovDis-prob}.
+Thus, letting the last two terms in the last line of the above equation be $\iota/2$, we then have \eqref{eq:ErrCovDis}.
+In this way, the rest of the proof will focus on proving \eqref{eq:ErrCovDis-prob}.